 We would normally recommend a mixture of actively managed and passive/index tracker funds.
 Both types of fund aim to generate returns from the assets they hold, whether these are stocks and shares, bonds, commodities or property, as examples.
 An active fund manager selects specific investments with the aim of outperforming the fund's benchmark or index.
 Actively managed investment funds would normally involve higher annual charges.
 Passive funds track a selected index, with the aim of delivering a return in line with the market in which they invest.
 As passive fund managers simply replicate an index, no active stock picking is involved, and costs are therefore lower.

 To inform our investment strategy, Chapters Financial maintains and updates a regular view of the investment markets.
-We obviously have our own opinions and add to our robust procedures by consulting with an independent specialist, Steven Williams, Director at Cormorant Capital Strategies Limited on a quarterly basis.
+We obviously have our own opinions and add to our robust procedures by consulting with an independent specialist, Stephen Williams, Director at Cormorant Capital Strategies Limited, on a quarterly basis.

 Many of the recommended investment/pension holdings recommended by Chapters Financial Limited over the years have been diversified into various areas to create a balance based around your overall attitude to investment risk.